Hibiscus coccineus

 or earth in the cellar.
 In European works this

-species is given as Hibiscus speciosus, but the one
+species is given as Hibiscus speciosus,

 given above is the older and, therefore, proper name.